 Velocity based devices from Gym Aware are expensive, however keep watch and follow Gym Aware because we know they are getting close to releasing a wireless version, that will be affordable for everyone is somewhat serious about training in the coming months!

 You can see what you can see.
 However its hard to measure what we see.
-The difference with VBT is you can measure what you see and you can draw comparisons that are real and measurable and hold your lifter to account and also help make significant training decisions, such as when to deload (earlier than planned because of a noticable drop in velocity) and when to stop in a set, so you can do another one without over fatiguing the athlete in a session.
+The difference with VBT is you can measure what you see and you can draw comparisons that are real and measurable and hold your lifter to account and also help make significant training decisions, such as when to deload (earlier than planned because of a noticeable drop in velocity) and when to stop in a set, so you can do another one without over fatiguing the athlete in a session.

 In all the things that we see in the world of Powerlifting, this is one tool that can change short and long-term outcomes.
 Its something that I would highly recommend looking into and utilising.
 Its not replacing your coaching eye, or the “feel” of a lift, but is is providing you objective data that you can use to coach an athlete long-term to help them break through plateaus.